Updated: August 24, 2016

 High School: Played his final season for Coach Jeremy Blunt at Phoebus High … After rushing for 1,854 yards and 31 touchdowns his first three seasons at Hampton High, transferred to Phoebus for his senior season … Rushed for 2,192 yards and 30 touchdowns (including eight in one game) on 265 carries, helping the Phantoms to a 10-2 record … A first-team All-Group 4A South Region selection … A Newport News Daily Press All-Star … The player of the year, as selected by the newspaper … The Conference 18/Ironclad Offensive Player of the Year … A first-team selection, as well … A first-team All-757 selection by Recruit757.com … A second-team 4A all-state selection by VirginiaPreps at running back … A 2013 American Family Insurance First-Team All-USA Virginia Football selection … Ranked as the No. 17 player in the state of Virginia by The Roanoke Times … Listed as the No. 29 running back in the nation and the No. 15 prospect in Virginia by Rivals … Ranked as the No. 227 player in the country, the No. 15 running back in the country and the No. 8 player in his state by 247Sports … Listed as the No. 64 running back in the country by Scout … Ranked as the No. 74 running back in the country, the No. 93 player in his region and the No. 24 player in the state by ESPN Recruiting Nation … Also ran track for two years, winning a district title in the shot put.

 Personal: Marshawn Williams … Born Jan.
-6, 1996, in Hampton, VA … Son of Solomon Bassett and Tracey Williams … Has two older brothers and an older sister … Enrolled in university studies.
+6, 1996, in Hampton, Va. … Son of Solomon Bassett and Tracey Williams … Has two older brothers and an older sister … Majoring in sociology.